1 9 5 2 – 1 9 5 4 (USA)

 The Abbott and Costello Show revived many of the duo’s most successful skits, such as the celebrated “who’s on first?” and “moving candle” routines, that had already made them famous on radio and in films.

 Co-starring with Bud and Lou on the show was blonde screen beauty Hillary Brooke, who played herself as the boys’ neighbour.
 Hillary’s sophisticated demeanour and classy English accent made her a perfect foil for the team’s zany, low-comic style.

-Also appearing as regulars on the show were the tall, full-figured actress Joan Shawlee, the short, bald comedian Bobby Barber, Costello's real-life brother-in-law Joe Kirk (as Mr Bacciagalupe), Gordon Jones (as Mike the cop), Joe Besser (as mischief-maker Stinky Jones), comedians Sid Fields and Milt Bronson, and Bud and Lou's pet chimp, Bingo (who dresses like Lou in checkered jacket and grey hat).
+Also appearing as regulars on the show were the tall, full-figured actress Joan Shawlee, the short, bald comedian Bobby Barbar, Costello’s real-life brother-in-law Joe Kirk (as Mr Bacciagalupe), Gordon Jones (as Mike the cop), Joe Besser (as mischief-maker Stinky Jones), comedians Sid Fields and Milt Bronson, and Bud and Lou’s pet chimp, Bingo (who dresses like Lou in checkered jacket and grey hat).

 Filmed at the Hal Roach lot in Hollywood where Laurel and Hardy had created their masterpieces 20 years earlier, the series depicted Abbott and Costello as out-of-work and down-at-heel actors living together in a Los Angeles apartment house called The Fields Rooming House (at 214 Brookline Avenue in Hollywood), run by their irritable, cigar-chewing landlord, played by Sid Fields.

 The rules of the rooming house are quite strict: No cooking cabbage in the apartment; No

 door slamming; No loud radio playing after 9:30; No pets; No babies.